traefik/traefik/docs/content/reference/static-configuration/env.md

 Number of recent errors logged.
 (Default: ```10```)

 `TRAEFIK_CONFIGFILE`:
 Configuration file to use.
+If specified all other flags are ignored.
 (Default: "")

 `TRAEFIK_ENTRYPOINTS_<NAME>`:
 Entry points definition.
 (Default: ```false```)